-- C. First-Time Undergraduate and Graduate Students - 1.
+- B. First-Time Undergraduate and Graduate Students - 1.
 Standardized Testing.
-Students must meet the minimum score set by the State Regents on either the TOEFL, the IELTS, the PTE Academic, or the iTEP Academic Examinations.
+Students must meet the minimum score set by the State Regents on either the Test of English as a Foreign Language ("TOEFL"),the International English Language Testing System ("IELTS"), the PTE Academic, or the iTEP Academic Examinations.